Senths02/portfolio/src/content/watch-party-data.md

 The background colours for the Data Pod were established, but the palette was missing a highlight colour to aid recognition.

-I considered blue tones for the Data Pod, to differentiate it from BBC Together and the BBC's core products.
+I considered blue tones for the Data Pod, to create some distinction.

 After concerns were raised around the [stereotypical use of the colour blue with new technology](https://www.bbc.co.uk/rd/blog/2021-08-explaining-artificial-intelligence-part-3-what-does-ai-look-like), I switched to the warmer palette used in the illustrations.
 <br>